 |No. of Foreclosures in Harrisburg||137 (RealtyTrac)|

 |Median List Price||$129,900 (10% drop vs Dec 2018)|

 In Harrisburg, the zip code with the highest foreclosure rate is 17103, where 1 in every 1347 housing units is foreclosed.
 17109 zip code has the lowest foreclosure rate, where 1 in every 2246 housing units becomes delinquent.

-Is Harrisburg a Good Place For Real Estate Investment?
+Harrisburg Real Estate Market: Is It A Good Place For Investment?

 If you are looking to make a profit, you don’t want to buy the most expensive property on the Harrisburg real estate market and expect to make a good profit on rents.
 Perhaps you are looking for a slightly different hold-over, an investment property in Harrisburg that you might move into or sell at retirement in the future.
 Either way, knowing your profit potential and purpose is the first thing to consider.

 Let’s take a look at the number of positive things going on in the Harrisburg real estate market which can help investors who are keen to buy an investment property in this city.